How to use the loop turner to make rounded spaghetti tubes

 Here is how to use a loop turner

 Cut out your fabric pieces for making the tubes.
-You can cut the fabric pieces as a bias strip for getting slightly stretchy tubes.
-If you do not want stretchy tubes, cut the fabric on the straight grainline.
+You can cut the fabric pieces as a bias strip for getting slightly stretchy tubes – this is important when making very thin and round tubes.
+If you do not want stretchy tubes, cut the fabric on the straight grainline – you can do this when making bigger casings.

 Related posts: Grainline in fabric; How to sew thin straps; How to cut fabric on the bias.

 Decide on the width of the fabric casing you want to make.
 Multiply this by 2.
-Add 1/2 inch to this as seam allowance.
-For a 1/4 inch tube, you need to cut 1-inch wide fabric.
-Decide on the length you want and cut it out in this dimension.
+For bigger tubes, Add 1/2 inch to this as seam allowance.

 Sew the fabric strip long edges together